 Janet L. Cameron Scholarship - $2000

 This scholarship recognizes the career of Janet Lowe Cameron at Virginia Tech from 1931-1964; she was the first state food and nutrition specialist with Virginia Cooperative Extension.
-Awarded by the Peacock-Harper Culinary History Friends Committee, preference is given to applicants whose scholarly pursuits encompass topics related to material in the Peacock-Harper Culinary Collection such as the history of foods, human nutrition, or food culture.
+Awarded by the Peacock-Harper Culinary History Committee, preference is given to applicants whose research is related to material in the Peacock-Harper Culinary History Collection in the library: human nutrition, culinary history, food culture, household equipment, kitchen design, social history, ethnic traditions, gender studies, or related topics.
+Recipients will be required to write a thank you letter that includes research details and how the scholarship will help in completion of their education.
+The winner may be invited to present their research at a PHCH event.
+The next application cycle is late spring 2018.

 Ann A. Hertzler Memorial Research Grant: $5000